aravasio/yama/README.md

 - DatabaseManager: In charge of providing an interface for easy store/load operations.

 - DataProvider: Manager for determining where to get data from.
 If there's no internet access, it aims for the data in CoreData, otherwise makes remote requests through API.

-## What is the Single Responsibility Principle?
-What is its' purpose?
- The single responsibility principle is a computer programming principle that states that every module, class, or function should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.

- The idea behind it is that smaller-scope entities are inherently more rebust, are easier to test, matain and refactor/discard over time.

-## What are the indicators of 'good' or 'clean' code?
- To me, a good piece of code is one that's both clear and concise.
-It's as expressive as possible about its intent and scope, and tries to keep up with detailed documentation within the code itself about usability.
-It handles as little state as reasonably possible, and probably makes great use of stuff such as Dependency Injection or other "low mutability" strategies to keep data integrity across the board.